Manuel Neuer: still the best sweeper-keeper in the world

 Neuer himself takes a far more pragmatic view of his approach: "In modern football it's all about winning the ball back as early as you can and getting to the opposition's goal as quickly as possible.
 In order to do that as a goalkeeper, I obviously have to play a slightly more attacking style."

 And while imitation is said to be the highest form of flattery, it is not only what Neuer does but how he does it.
 Such is his sense of timing in coming off his line as last man that Neuer has never been sent off, all while transmitting an air of ease and composure to teammates and spectators alike.
 "On the sidelines you're calm and you don't get nervous because you always get the sense that he knows what he's doing," said Köpke.

 It should come as no surprise, then, that Neuer remains the undisputed first-choice for club and country.
-He has played in all 37 of Bayern's competitive games this season, kept a league-high 10 clean sheets, only conceded four goals in eight games in 2020 and is the only goalkeeper in Bundesliga history with over 100 top-flight appearances to concede less than a goal per game on average (0.78).
+He kept a league-high 15 clean sheets, and is the only goalkeeper in Bundesliga history with over 100 top-flight appearances to concede less than a goal per game on average (0.77).